-More of a “special mention” entry on the list this 2,400 year old smoking device crafted from solid gold was found in an archeological dig in southern Russia.
-Existing from roughly 8th century BC to the 2nd century AD the Scythians were described by Greek historians as using plants to “produce smoke that no Grecian vapour-bath can surpass, which made them shout aloud.”
+More of a “special mention” entry on the list, this 2,400-year-old smoking device crafted from solid gold was found in an archeological dig in southern Russia.
+Existing from roughly 8th century BC to the 2nd century AD, the Scythians were described by Greek historians as using plants to “produce smoke that no Grecian vapor-bath can surpass, which made them shout aloud.”

 Is Owning One of the Most Expensive Bongs in the World Worth It?

 To answer this question, let us first examine famous rap artist 2 Chainz.
 Stay with me here.